 6.5 Time to Confer.
 If the Employer discharges or suspends an employee without pay, the employee shall be permitted a reasonable period of time to confer with the employee's steward before being required to leave the Employer's premises.
 Exceptions may be made when the immediate removal of the employee is required because of violent behavior of the employee or to protect the safety of University personnel or prevent damage to University property or for reasons of similar gravity.

 6.6 Grieving Discipline.
 Any grievance protesting discharge or suspension shall be filed within five (5) working days from the date of receipt of the written notification of the action and shall be entered at Step Two of the grievance procedure.
-If a Notice of Intent to Arbitrate is not submitted by the Union in accordance with Section 4.5 of Article 4 within ten (10) working days following receipt of a decision by the Employer, the matter will be considered closed.
+If a Notice of Intent to Arbitrate is not submitted by the Union in accordance with Section 4.5 within ten (10) working days following receipt of a decision by the Employer, the matter will be considered closed.

 6.7 Prior Incidents.
 In taking disciplinary action, the Employer shall not take into account any prior incidents which occurred more than two (2) years previously, except in such cases where recurring patterns of behavior are exhibited (indicating multiple corrections for the same issue).